Our news

 The Aldiss Award 2026 Launch

-Celebrating Excellence in World-Building Across Speculative Fiction & Gaming London, UK – January 5th 2026 Key Facts: The Aldiss Award, dedicated to celebrating exceptional world-building in science fiction and fantasy across literature and gaming, is excited to announce its 2026 submissions window opening.
-This distinguished annual award honours the rich legacy of Brian Aldiss, a
+The Aldiss Award, dedicated to celebrating exceptional world-building in science fiction and fantasy across literature and gaming, is excited to announce its 2026 submissions window opening.

 -